-POLICY T13 - New Development - Standards

-ALL NEW DEVELOPMENT SHOULD INCORPORATE ADEQUATE PROVISION FOR ACCESS AND CIRCULATION BY BOTH VEHICLES AND PEDESTRIANS.
-ROADS AND FOOTPATHS WITHIN NEW DEVELOPMENT INTENDED FOR PUBLIC USE WILL BE REQUIRED TO BE CONSTRUCTED TO STANDARDS SUITABLE FOR ADOPTION AS PUBLIC HIGHWAY.

-9.26 Highways considerations are interests of acknowledged importance in making planning decisions.
+- POLICY T13 New Development Standards - ALL NEW DEVELOPMENT SHOULD INCORPORATE ADEQUATE PROVISION FOR ACCESS AND CIRCULATION BY BOTH VEHICLES AND PEDESTRIANS.
+ROADS AND FOOTPATHS WITHIN NEW DEVELOPMENT INTENDED FOR PUBLIC USE WILL BE REQUIRED TO BE CONSTRUCTED TO STANDARDS SUITABLE FOR ADOPTION AS PUBLIC HICHWAY. - 9.26 Highways considerations are interests of acknowledged importance in making planning decisions.
 Existing roads giving access to proposed development should not be overloaded.
-In some circumstances it may be necessary to require the developer to provide for improvements to roads outside the site, and where necessary, before development begins or is occupied, through 'Grampian' conditions and legal or other agreements.
+In some circumstances it may be necessary to require the development begins or is occupied, to roads outside the site, and where necessary, before development begins or is occupied, through 'Grampian' conditions and legal or other agreements.
 Traffic generated by new development should not have a harmful impact on residential amenity (Policy H15) and the landscape, plant life, wildlife and geological features (Policy E23).
 Planning applications for larger developments may need to be accompanied by traffic impact assessments in order that they can be considered acceptable.
-Planning permissions must ensure that new development has safe access to and from the highway.

-9.27 The Council issues guidance on the layout, design and construction of roads and footpaths.
+Planning permissions must ensure that new development has safe access to and from the highway. - 9.27 The Council issues guidance on the layout, design and construction of roads and footpaths.
 The Council will only take over responsibility to maintain new roads and footpaths if they are constructed to its own standards.